The University of Newcastle

 Computer architecture, database management systems, enterprise software, formal languages and automata, programming languages and paradigms, software architecture and quality management, software development.

 Elective pathways: All University of Newcastle Engineering (Honours) programs facilitate the study of a wide range of elective pathways to customise our students' learning experience.
 These can deepen or broaden the knowledge base of the core program, depending on the student's desires and interests.

-Career opportunities: Internet and web engineer, telecommunications engineer, software development manager, control systems engineer, applications software developer.
+Internet and web engineer, telecommunications engineer, software development manager, control systems engineer, applications software developer.
 Industries include defence and security, aerospace, computer games and entertainment (government and commerce).
-Complete one extra year of study and broaden your options with the Master of Professional Engineering.

-Honours: All graduates will be awarded Bachelor of Engineering (Honours), with graded honours awarded based on merit.
+All graduates will be awarded Bachelor of Software Engineering (Honours), with graded honours awarded based on merit.

 Assumed knowledge: Mathematics Advanced (Band 5 or above).
 Applicants who have achieved less than Band 5 may need additional study and/or assistance to successfully complete the mathematics requirement of the program.

 Recommended studies: Mathematics Extension 1 or higher, any 2 units of science.
 Applicants who have not studied science are encouraged to take a bridging course.
 Bridging and enabling courses.

 If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes.

 If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission.